dansinker/cellstories-archive/README.md

 This is exciting for me.
 Maybe it'll be exciting for others.
 Also: it's still a work in progress.

 ##what is in this repo
 So at the top-level are the scrapers I made to actually grab the content, and the two node modules they're dependent on.
+This scraper is modified from the great tutorial [Easy Web Scraping With Node](http://blog.miguelgrinberg.com/post/easy-web-scraping-with-nodejs).

 After that in the [cellstories](/cellstories) directory are all the jekyll files.
+All the scraped stories themselves are in the [stories subdirectory](/cellstories/stories).

 ##what's still to come
 Well, first and foremost I swear to god we published more than ~200 stories.
 So I need to do some more diving into dark corners of the Internet Archive to see if I can't rustle any others out.